Cordoba Colombia Travel Guide

 It is good manners to keep your hands visible during dining.
 Using forks and knives is standard.

-Always get consent before taking photos of individuals, particularly for kids.
+Always get consent before taking photos of individuals, particularly for the little ones.
 Respect a 'no' if given.

 Accessibility facilities for travelers with mobility issues is developing.
 Sidewalks are often uneven.
 Taxis are the most practical transport.
 Contact hotels or operators in advance for provisions.